AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ### Configure the event registrations

 By default, the `./onboarding/custom/registrations.json` config file creates all the registrations for all entities that are present in the repo's `app.config.yaml` file.
-You can edit the `registrations.json` file to remove any Commerce or back office unneeded registrations.
-For example, the YAML file shown in the [Configure the project](#configure-the-project) section commented out the `product-backoffice` package.
+You can edit the `registrations.json` file to remove any unnecessary Commerce or back office registrations.
+For example, the YAML file shown in the [Configure the project](#configure-the-project) section comments out the `product-backoffice` package.
 In this case, you must remove backoffice from the product entity:

 ```json
 {